 In addition to the support of existing netCDF functionality, another new

-set of APIs (called flexible API) are created to make use of MPI derived
+set of APIs, called flexible APIs, are available to make use of MPI

-datatypes to allow describing complex memory layout for user I/O buffers.
+derived datatypes to describe a complex memory layout for user I/O buffers.

-On the contrary, traditional netCDF APIs allow only continguous data buffers.
+On the contrary, traditional netCDF APIs allow only contiguous data buffers.

 Example programs can be found in